 What Can Lead to Child Pornography Charges in Branson, MO?

-While there might be many stereotypes, child pornography charges come about in all walks of life throughout the Branson, MO area.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.
+While there might be many stereotypes, child pornography charges come about in all walks of life in and around Branson, MO.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-As per RSMo § 573.037, an individual is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years of age or obscene material portraying what appears to be a minor below 18 years old.
+According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what appears to be a minor below 18 years old.

-A few specific instances of child pornography charges in Branson and elsewhere in Missouri are:
+A few examples of specific child pornography charges in Branson and across the state of Missouri are:

 - Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Branson, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Branson, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.

-Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
-The offense becomes a class B felony in Branson, MO if you:
+From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
+The severity of the offense escalates to a class B felony in Branson, MO if any of the following conditions are met:

 - Possess over 20 obscene still images